Floorp-Projects/Floorp/addon-sdk/source/CONTRIBUTING.md

 10. Flag the attachment for code review from one of the Jetpack reviewers listed below.
 This step is optional, but could speed things up.
 11. Address any issues mentioned in the review.

-Finally, once review is approved, a team member will do the merging
+Finally, once the review is positive, a team member will do the merging

 ## Good First Bugs